 Internationally recognized for the quality of its collections, exhibitions, programming, and festivals, the Heard Museum is dedicated to the advancement of American Indian art.
 Twelve exhibition galleries showcase the culture and traditions of the past and present Native peoples of the Southwest, as well as Native peoples around the world.
 Traditional and contemporary works of art are on display.
 There are outdoor sculpture gardens, a café, and a trading-post style shop.

-Explore the ancient heart of Phoenix at Pueblo Grande Museum and Archaeological Park, situated on the 1,500-year-old site of a Hohokam settlement.
+Explore the ancient heart of Phoenix at S’edav Va’aki Museum.
+Formerly called the Pueblo Grande Museum and Archaeological Park and renamed in 2023, the museum is situated on the 1,500-year-old site of a Hohokam settlement.
 It was one of the largest Hohokam communities in the area.
 Outdoor pathways take visitors past excavated ruins.
 Placards contain information about the uses of specific rooms and about Hohokam life.
 More information and a variety of artifacts can be found inside the museum buildings.

 The museum and archaeological park provide a fascinating look into an ancient sophisticated society.
 You may also be impressed, as I was, with the work done by archaeologists to uncover the life of the Hohokam.
 As you walk through the ruins, planes flying overhead in and out of nearby Sky Harbor Airport provide a contrast to the ancient settlement and remind you that you are in the heart of modern Phoenix.